 the Foundation's goal of preserving and sustaining Newfoundland outport

 School Initiated Projects

-2014/15 the Foundation is hoping to expand its relationship with the three schools
+The Foundation works with the three schools

 in the Town by offering financial assistance for a program or activity in

 each school that supports the Foundation's goal of preserving and sustaining

 Newfoundland outport traditions and practices.
 It can be used to